The Alpine Strength and Conditioning Coach Level 1 is the introduction course for this new IASI pathway.

 This section is the most practical part of the course, where the actual on-field training techniques are presented.

 This runs through a mix of seminars, workshops and practice time.
 Every participant will be able to learn, discuss and put in practice each part of this vast subject.
-In order to be able to pass the most complete information and empower people to be able to put this qualification into practice, this course will focus on novice athletes and the progression towards the higher levels.
+In order to be able to pass on the most complete information and empower people to be able to put into practice, this course will focus on novice athletes and the progression towards the higher levels.

 - Coaching, Teaching, Mentoring: